DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 A couple of notes regarding this code

- - we don't need a get action since all data is already loaded from *home#data*
+ - we don't need a get action since all data is already loaded from *gantt#data*
  - *"progress"* property may not have a default value on the client-side, we need to provide a default value just in case
  - an action that creates new item should return database id of newly inserted record back to the client